103rd Commando Division

-The 103rd Commando Division (103ኛ የኮማንዶ ክፍል) were the special forces of the Ethiopian army under the People's Democratic Republic of Ethiopia.
+The 103rd Commando Division (103ኛ የኮማንዶ ክፍል) were the commando forces of the Ethiopian Ground Forces under the People's Democratic Republic of Ethiopia.
 It was activated and began training in January 1987.
-It was part of the 604th Corps and was described as "the cream of the Ethiopian Army.
+It was part of the 604th Corps and was described as "the cream of the Ethiopian Army".

 Creation

 In early 1987, the government began the process of expanding commando units.
 The division was created on 13 January 1987, with at its head Colonel Getahun Wolde Giorgis.
 It was based out of Bahir Dar, Amhara Region with a potential capacity of 10,000 commandos.
 After initial recruitment, training began at the Harar Military Academy, before commando training began at Hawassa and later at Bahir Dar.

 Operations

 In 1989, the Defence Council sent the 103rd to take part in the defence of the capital during the Fall of Addis Ababa during the Ethiopian Civil War.
 It also took part in the battles for Axum.

 In Tigray, the 103rd Commando Division was to provide the government's last hope in keeping Tigray.
 These attempts were repulsed on 19 February 1989, the division was defeated in and around Shire by the Tigray People's Liberation Front.